Dance: Ballet (DB)

 Credits: 2-3

-First course in the progressive series of training classes for the student with some experience in ballet.
-Students learn correct barre work, basic center work including simple jumps and turns, musicality, and terminology.
+First course in the progressive series of classes for the student of ballet.
+With a focus on anatomical awareness and personal expression, students learn barre work, basic center work including simple jumps and turns, musicality, and terminology.

 Prerequisites: DA 101 or one year previous ballet training.

 Note(s): Not for liberal arts credit.
 May be repeated for credit.
-Fulfills Arts requirement; fulfills Artistic Inquiry requirement.
+Fulfills Artistic Inquiry requirement.

 DB 211 - Ballet II: Low Intermediate